PASTAplus/content-x/templates/support/frequently-asked-questions.md

 ## How much do EDI services cost?

-Both, the EDI Data Repository and our data curation services are currently free of cost for the submission of datasets.
+Both the EDI Data Repository and our data curation services are currently free of cost for the submission of datasets.
 Caveats are large data volumes and extensive curatorial support.
-If you anticipate the need to archive large volumes of data, then we may have to negotiate some cost sharing agreement orif you would like to take advantage of skilled data management support for your project, please contact us for more information.
+If you anticipate the need to archive large volumes of data, then we may have to negotiate some cost sharing agreement or if you would like to take advantage of skilled data management support for your project, please contact us for more information.

 ## Is there a limit to the amount of data I may archive?

 No. However, large data volumes will require planning and may require some cost sharing between your project and EDI.
+For more on publishing large data see [the data package best practices for large datasets](https://ediorg.github.io/data-package-best-practices/large-data-sets.html).

 ## How do I obtain an EDI user account?